 He forced a smile.
 I ignored this and continued.

 He sighed.
 “It depends on how much the symptoms bother you.
-If you’re having trouble breathing on a daily basis, you can try some exercises or we can refer you to the counseling center.
+If you’re having trouble breathing on a daily basis, you can try some exercises.
+Or we can refer you to the counseling center.
 But if it’s interfering with your studies, I would suggest trying the drugs in conjunction with that.”

 I nodded.
 I hadn’t even thought about this interfering with “the studies” that had barely begun.
 I took the prescription and thanked him, telling him I’d let him know what I decided.
 He mumbled a “call if you want” before closing the door.

 I had spent so much time convincing myself that I was independent, strong, destined to be a physician, and mature enough to be in a separate city all by myself.
-I never let myself admit that this transition would be hard—something I would have to wrestle with before it became comfortable.
+However, I never let myself admit that this transition would be hard and something I would have to wrestle with before it became comfortable.

-During this time, everyone labeled me as the classic, anxious female.
-The whirlwind of thoughts and emotions that made no sense in my head and had caused me endless hours of misery were, just like that, bracketed into a supposedly simple category and given a name.
+During this time, everyone labeled me as a classic, anxious female.
+The whirlwind of thoughts and emotions made no sense in my head and had caused me endless hours of misery.
+They were, just like that, bracketed into a supposedly simple category and given a name.